Drug Trafficking in Florida

 Florida vigorously prosecutes individuals caught with trafficking amounts of drugs.
-And even though a person may not be a true "drug dealer" or is not high-up in a drug trafficking organization, the law requires the imposition of mandatory-minimum prison sentences.
+And even though a person may not be a true “drug dealer” or is not a leader in a drug trafficking organization, the law requires the imposition of mandatory-minimum prison sentences.

 Definition of Drug Trafficking

-Below is the threshold (minimum) amount needed to support a trafficking charge for Florida's most commonly encountered illegal drugs.
+Below is the minimum threshold quantity needed to support a trafficking charge for Florida’s most commonly encountered illegal drugs.

 • Cannabis: 25 pounds or 300 plants